coolaj86/poor-form/README.md

 ### PoorForm#on('fieldend', function () { ... })

-Emitted when the current field or file has completed
+Emitted when the current field or file has completed.

 ```javascript
 poorForm.on('fieldend', function () {